krishna426426/CL-2003/README.md

 **https://github.com/krishna426426/Module-4-gnmi**

 This lab module covers the gRPC Network Management Interface (gNMI) that enables device programmability. gNMI supports Model Driven Telemetry which is covered in the MDT module.
 An overview of the API interface is provided before reviewing the configuration and implmetation details, specifically the TLS certification generation and installation into IOS XE.
 The gNMI API is used in both secure and insecure server modes which provides the most flexibility in the lab envrionment.
-The YANGSuite and gnmi_cli tooling is available to easily interact with the API and some examples for retreiving operational and configuration data is provided.
+The YANGSuite and gnmi_cli tooling is available to easily interact with the API and some examples for retreiving operational and configuration data is provided

 # Module 5 - Ansible CLI and NETCONF Automation